diegoparrilla/sidecart-site/quickstart.md

 ## Step 6.
 Switch on the computer

 When powering on the computer for the first time with SidecarT connected, it will start in CONFIGURATOR mode.
 In CONFIGURATOR mode, you can set up the specific function of the SidecarT.
-Currently, it only acts as a ROM emulator.
+Currently, you can configure the SidecarT as a [ROM emulator](https://docs.sidecartridge.com/userguide/#rom-emulation), a [floppy emulator](https://docs.sidecartridge.com/userguide/#floppies-emulation), or a [real-time clock](https://docs.sidecartridge.com/userguide/#real-time-clock-rtc).

 > Note: You know you're in CONFIGURATOR mode when booting because the Raspberry Pi Pico W's LED will show two short blinks, one long blink and another short blink; a 'C' in Morse code.